trungdqt17/nextjs-starter/README.md

 - **Next.js 15** with App Router and Turbopack
 - **React 19** with latest features
 - **TypeScript** for type safety
+- **Typed Routes** with PageProps, LayoutProps, and RouteContext helpers
 - **Tailwind CSS v4** for modern styling
 - **shadcn/ui** for beautiful, accessible UI components
 - **TanStack Query v5** for powerful server state management